Aureille: Education

 The town has a public nursery school and a public elementary school.

 Health

 The town has a doctor, but no pharmacy.
 The nearest ones are about 6 kilometres away at Eygalières or Mouriès.

 The nearest hospital is about 11 km away in Sénas commune.

 Sports

 There are two playing fields south of the town.

-The GR 6 passes through the commune and the village from east to west and several other paths are available for hiking.
+The GR 6 footpath passes through the commune and the village from east to west and several other paths are available for hiking.

 Worship

 There is Catholic worship in the parish church.

 Environment

 Treatment of waste from households and similar waste is managed by the Community of communes of the Baux Valley.